Public Sector Commission - Information statement

 • be lodged with an application fee, if required.

 You can create your own application or use our Freedom of Information Application Form.
-Applications will be acknowledged in writing.
+Applications are acknowledged in writing when received.

 Amendment of personal information